vagrant-landrush/landrush/README.md

     $ vagrant up

-And you should be able to get your hostname from the local server:
+And you should be able to get your hostname from your host:

     $ dig -p 10053 @localhost myhost.vagrant.dev

+You can also make this visible to the guest by using the provisioner, which will set `resolv.conf` and `iptables` rules such that DNS points at our server:

+    config.vm.provision :rubydns

+If you shut down your guest, the entries associated with it will be removed.

+You can add static host entries to the DNS server in your Vagrantfile like so:

+    config.rubydns.host 'myhost.example.com', '1.2.3.4'

-If you shut down your guest, the entry will be gone!
-Any DNS queries that do not match will be passed through to an upstream DNS server, so this will be able to serve as the one-stop shop for your guests DNS needs.
+Any DNS queries that do not match will be passed through to an upstream DNS server, so this will be able to serve as the one-stop shop for your guests' DNS needs.

 ## Work in Progress - Lots to do!

-* There's a stub provisioner in here - we'll use that to automatically point guests to our DNS server as they come up.
+* The provisioner assumes resolv.conf-based DNS and iptables-based firewall.
-* Lots of static values that need configurin' - config location, ports, TLD, etc.
+* Lots of static values that need configurin' - config location, ports, etc.
 * Tests tests tests.

 ## Contributing